DiscontinuedUpdate: Salomon Sense Pro 3

 A new technology is incorporated in the latest version of the Sense Pro.
 Salomon uses a new foam in the EnergyCell + to enhance the responsive features of the shoe.
 This technology works together with the compressed EVA and the very light LT Muscle foam for better cushioning and shock-absorbing features.
 Just underneath these layers of midsole foam is the ProFeel Film, which works really well in protecting the foot from sharp objects without removing superior ground feel.

-A quick-drying and very breathable mesh will keep running cool and dry.
+Similar to the well known Salomon Sense Ride 2, a quick-drying and very breathable mesh will keep this shoe running cool and dry.
 The combination of the Endofit and the Sensifit gives the shoe unbelievable fit.
 The former is an inner sleeve that wraps the foot in comfort while the latter is the blend of overlays and laces that hugs the foot in security.
 A quick-lace system for on-the-go adjustments and a lace pocket round up the upper features.